-While researching this article I came across several shipping container houses that were for rent, the ones that caught my attention right away, so I knew that I had to share with you the account of @theboxhop form Hocking Hills, Ohio.
-They have two container homes that they rent using Airbnb this one below (white) called The boho box hop and another one that I will share below (black exterior) that would be their original Box hop.
+While researching this article I came across several shipping container houses that were for rent, the ones that caught my attention right away, so I knew that I had to share with you the account of @theboxhop from Hocking Hills, Ohio.
+They have two container homes that they rent using Airbnb the one below (white) called The boho box hop and another one that I will share below (black exterior) would be their original Box hop.

-You can check this gallery on their website where you can see the construction process, it’s so cool to see!
+You can check this gallery on their website where you can see all the images they have!

 View this post on Instagram

 Theys second house is their original construction and it’s just breathtaking, look at everything by yourself below! and remember that you can stay in any of these houses =]